 During Social Security disability hearings, the Social Security Administration (SSA) often calls on vocational experts to help the administrative law judge reach a determination.
 Specifically, these experts help identify whether a claimant from Alpharetta would be able to perform any available jobs or whether the claimant is totally disabled and should be receiving disability benefits.

-It is not uncommon for vocational experts to state that there is “other work” a claimant could perform and that benefits should therefore not be paid.
+It is not uncommon for vocational experts at SSDI hearings to state that there is “other work” a claimant could perform and that benefits should therefore not be paid.
 However, the opinion of the vocational expert is just that, and it may be refuted in the hearing.

-Challenging a vocational expert’s determination at an Alpharetta Social Security disability hearing requires certain preparation in order to succeed, though.
-To that end, many claimants find it helpful to work with an attorney experienced in appealing Social Security disability denials when at your SSDI hearing.
+Challenging a vocational expert’s determination at an Alpharetta SSDI hearing requires certain preparation in order to succeed, though.
+To that end, many claimants find it helpful to work with an experienced Social Security disability hearing attorney.

 In order to meet the SSA’s qualifications to receive disability benefits, applicants must suffer a total disability that renders them unable to perform any “substantial gainful activity.”
-As part of the process of determining applicant eligibility, the SSA’s Office of Hearings Operations employs outside vocational professionals to review evidence and testify at hearings regarding an applicant’s ability to work.
+As part of the process of determining applicant eligibility, the SSA’s Office of Hearings Operations employs outside disability expert witnesses, including vocational professionals, to review evidence and testify at hearings regarding an applicant’s ability to work.

-During a hearing, the vocational expert will answer questions from the administrative law judge, as well as questions from the applicant or the applicant’s attorney, based on the Residual Functional Capacity Assessment (RFC) they previously completed and submitted to the judge.
-Unfortunately, although vocational experts are supposedly brought in to provide impartial testimony, they often answer in a way that supports the SSA’s earlier determination that an applicant is able to engage in paid employment.
+The vocational expert at an SSDI hearing will answer questions from the administrative law judge, as well as questions from the applicant or their disability attorney, based on the Residual Functional Capacity Assessment (RFC) they previously completed and submitted to the judge.
+Unfortunately, although vocational experts in and around Georgia are supposedly brought in to provide impartial testimony, they often answer in a way that supports the SSA’s earlier determination that an applicant is able to engage in paid employment.

-Because a vocational expert provides an opinion regarding an applicant’s ability to perform both their previous jobs and other potential jobs, they are supposed to be aware of numerous standards and conditions.
-According to SSA guidelines, vocational experts should know and consider:
+Because a vocational expert at an SSDI hearing provides an opinion regarding an applicant’s ability to perform both their previous jobs and other potential jobs, they are supposed to be aware of numerous standards and conditions.
+According to SSA guidelines, vocational experts in Georgia and elsewhere should know and consider:

 These factors are to be taken into consideration before issuing an opinion.
 If an expert either cannot or has not considered a particular factor, that deficiency could be challenged in the hearing.